ewa-ilnicka/firstPortfolio/README.md

 > Theme:

 - Night (dark blue with light accents);
-- Stars (animation in header looking like moving constellation.
-Also favicon in shape of stars);
+- Stars (animation in header looks like a moving constellation.
+Also favicon is in a shape of stars);
-- Shining (some headline have animation 'glow);
+- Shining (some headlines have animation 'glow');

 > Technologies:

 - HTML 5;
 - CSS 3;
 - JavaScript;
+- JQuery;
 - PHP;

 > Tools: